Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago removes all letters c and C from input 21-reverse script reverses the input 22-users_and_homes script displays all users and their home directories, sorted by users
+20-hiago removes all letters c and C from input 21-reverse script reverses the input 22-users_and_homes script displays all users and their home directories, sorted by users 100-empty_casks script finds all empty files and directories in the current directory and its subdirectories